UKPLab/acl2020-interactive-entity-linking/README.md

 Drop me a line or report an issue if something is broken (and shouldn't be) or if you have any questions.

-For license information, please see the LICENSE and README files.
+For license information, please see the `LICENSE` and `README` files.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

+## Project structure

+This repository contains to projects, `data-converter` is a Java application for converting the data and `linker`, a Python project which contains all relevant experiments.

 ## Setting up the experiments

+In the `linker` folder, run

     pip install -r requirements.txt

-Copy the data from [here]() into `linker/generated` .
+Extract the `zero_to_hero.zip` from [here](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2316) into `linker/generated` .

 ## Running experiments